Hyperaktiv-ai/hyperaktiv.github.io/pages/Import Leads.md

 ---
 layout: default
-title: Import Leads
+title: Alternative import of leads
-nav_order: 3
+nav_order: 5
-description: "How to import leads into Hyperaktiv"
+description: "How to import leads into Hyperaktiv without GTM / Amplitude"
 ---
 {% include variables.md %}

-# How to import a new lead in Hyperaktiv

 Leads can be imported into Hyperaktiv using 4 different ways :
-- automatically from Amplitude
+- automatically from Amplitude (recommended)
 - through the API
 - manually using the back-office
-- automatically from HubSpot
+- from HubSpot

+Using GTM and Amplitude is recommended, as Hyperaktiv can measure their engagement, which is critical to segment them.
+But let's explore alternative options

-### Option 1 : API call
+# Option 1 : API call

 1. In the back-office, add an API endpoint as an origin in your funnel ; a reference code is generated.
 2. Call [POST /leads]({{ apiUrl }}#/leads/post_leads){:target="_blank"}{:rel="noopener noreferrer"} endpoint.